Last updated on August 21st, 2020 at 12:15 pm

 Lets take a look:

-- The type of “short-term” fasting we normally utilize at Superhero Jacked:
+- The type of “short-term” fasting we utilize at Superhero Jacked:

 - This is what we’ve seen guys like Hugh Jackman and Terry Crews utilize.